BrightChanges/Unit-1/Unit1.md

 ### Step to test:

--Step 1: Create a text file non-encrypted database file with 2 line(the first line need to be the same as the codes below, the second line will starts with whatever the item you want to store, then 1 digits quantity, then the price with no units):
+-Step 1: Create a text file non-encrypted database file called "database.txt" with 2 line(the first line need to be the same as the codes below, the second line will starts with whatever the item you want to store, then 1 digits quantity, then the price with no units):
 ```.py

 Item,Quantity,Price